amplitude/amplitude-docs/content/collections/charts/en/optimize-query-performance.md

 Query time sampling can be a useful way to streamline your workflow, but it's important to keep a few things in mind:

 * It may not always be suitable for all types of analyses.
 These include queries with small datasets, queries that require a high level of granularity, or queries looking for property max, min, or count when the data is highly variable.
-* The following features are unavailable when query time sampling is enabled in Amplitude Analytics: create cohorts, set monitors and alerts, scale sampling during data ingestion, and account analysis.
+* The following features are unavailable with query time sampling enabled in Amplitude Analytics: create cohorts, set monitors and alerts, scale sampling during data ingestion, and account analysis.